LelandLong/AsyncSounds/README.md

 Because these sounds can be played asyncronously, they can overlap each other as well.

-5 sound files are included in the Add-on to try out.
+3 sound files are included in the Add-on for you to try out.

-To add your own sounds:
-• create a new, blank record, and drop your sound file into the "incoming" container (on the far left)
-• tap the "Encode" button
-• varify that the extension was correctly calculated (currently supports "wav" & "m4v" files, but if you add more, just adjust the calculation Case statement)
-• play the sound

 ![Overview image](images/Overview.png)